MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/vectorimage.rst

 Animated Vector Images
 ----------------------

-The Android Vector Drawable format supports the ability to change vector graphics over time, to create animated effects.
+The Android Vector Drawable format provides the ability to change the properties of vector graphics over time, in order to create animated effects.

 The transformations of the objects over the time are embedded in the Vector image file and a call to `ej.microvg.VectorGraphicsPainter.drawAnimatedImage` <FIXME link to api page> or `ej.microvg.VectorGraphicsPainter.drawFilteredAnimatedImage` <FIXME link to api page> will draw the image for a specific time frame.